- What is Invoice Processing

 Implementing an invoice processing system makes it simpler to move invoices through the processing structure.
 This means bills get paid on time and everyone is happy.

-Developing a more efficient invoice processing system allows a business to reduce the manual workload of its labour force.
+Developing a more efficient invoice processing system allows a business to reduce the manual workload of its labor force.
 You can then redirect these resources to other value-based duties, leading to a happier and more productive staff.
-Additionally, according to the Institute of Financial Management (IOFM), accounts payable is the #1 most time-consuming function in finance, so automating it should be an essential element of any CFO’s strategy to modernise the finance organisation.
+Additionally, according to the Institute of Financial Management (IOFM), accounts payable is the #1 most time-consuming function in finance, so automating it should be an essential element of any CFO’s strategy to modernize the finance organization.

 Invoice Processing Workflow